iocroblab/coindesigner/README.txt

 just using drag&drop, so users require no programming acknoledges at all to use it.

-coindesigner is a system equivalent to glade or qt-designer, where we can choose components from the openInventor toolkit, add them somewhere in our scene and configure them in a very easy way... and all changes are applied to the scene on the fly!
+coindesigner is a system equivalent to glade or Qt-designer, where we can choose components from the openInventor toolkit, add them somewhere in our scene and configure them in a very easy way... and all changes are applied to the scene on the fly!